Skip to main content

 Ingest Only

-Pods with the speedscale sidecar injected should have a new container named speedscale-goproxy.
+Pods with the speedscale sidecar injected will have a new container named speedscale-goproxy:

 kubectl -n speedscale get pods java-server-5786d56974-pv765 -o jsonpath='{.spec.containers[*].name}'